 Enjoy my personal favorite 2-week Florida road trip itinerary, based on my experiences of growing up in the state.

-Taking a trip around Florday is a great idea, whether you go solo or with friends and family.
+There are plenty of incredible things to do in Florida.
+And taking a trip around Florida is a great idea, whether you go solo or with friends and family.

 While there are many great places to visit in the US, Florida is a destination on its own.